ImAnitaYadav07/ImAnitaYadav07/README.md

 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> **About Me**

 I am an aspiring Data Analyst with a primary focus on data cleaning, EDA, data visualization and product analysis.
 My passion lies in exploring these data insights, finding pattern of data-flow and constructing solutions that excel in the ever-evolving field of data analytics.
-Beyond my acquiring data skills , I enjoy hobbies such as soccer, logo design, and finding something new to do. so I keep myself curious and inspiring.
+Beyond my acquiring data skills , I enjoy hobbies such as soccer, logo design, and finding something new to do.
+So I keep myself curious and inspiring.

 <!--STARTS_HERE_QUOTE_README-->
 <i>❝“"Data are just summaries of thousands of stories – tell a few of those stories to help make the data meaningful."” - Chip Heath     ❞</i>